This section of the website contains some

 There was nothing funny.

-I hope those mothers never hear of their children
+I hope those mothers never hear of their

 in such a distressed & confused state.